88-degrees/Book-of-Changes/appendix02s2.md

 321:XLIII We can only understand the mounting of the waters of a marsh up into the sky of the phenomenon of evaporation; and certainly the waters so formed into clouds will be condensed, and come down again as rain.
 This may be taken as an image of dispersion, but not of displacement in the sense of the Text of the hexagram.

 The first clause of the application follows naturally enough from the above interpretation of the Symbolism.
-Kû Hsî says he does not understand the second clause.
+[Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) says he does not understand the second clause.
 Many critics adopt the view of it which appears in the translation.

 Paragraph 2 does not mention the precautionary measures taken in the Text by the subject of the line, from which the conclusion would follow quite as naturally as from his central position.
 The [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors, however, say that the not having recourse lightly to force is itself the due course.